asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation/pc-ubuntu.md

-# Install Robot Devastation - PC \(Ubuntu\)
+# Install Robot Devastation - PC (Ubuntu)

 These instructions should work for most versions of Ubuntu.
-Open a terminal \(in Ubuntu 14.04 - 16.04 and other distributions, you can access a console through the combination of the three keys `CTRL` `ALT` `t`\) and execute \(type `enter` after each line, accepting everything and entering password when requested\):
+Open a terminal (in Ubuntu 14.04 - 18.04 and other distributions, you can access a console through the combination of the three keys `CTRL` `ALT` `t`) and execute (type `enter` after each line, accepting everything and entering password when requested):

 ```bash
 cd  # go $HOME